How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 State Adoption Reunion Registries

-More then half of the states in the USA now maintain their own reunion registry.
+More then half of the states in the United States maintain reunion registries.
 Some states place restrictions on the release of information, including psychological counseling or consent from the adoptive parent - regardless of the age of the "child."
 Other states are not nearly so restrictive.
 Check with your state officials to see whether you want to pursue this course of action.
 See, State Directory for listings of state reunion registries.

-Your decision to take on this search could affect the emotional well- being of family members.
+Your decision to take on this search could affect the emotional well-being of family members.
 Your parents may feel insecure in their position and fearful of being replaced in your life.
-Some adoptee do not inform their adopted parents of their intention to search for birth parents because they do not want to cause them pain.
-If you do inform them of your intentions, it is important to reassure them that your need to know your genealogical history does not in any way threaten your relationship or the love you have for them.
+Some adoptees do not inform their adopted parents of their intention to search for their birth parents because they do not want to cause pain.
+If you do inform them of your intentions, reassure them that your need to know your genealogical history does not in any way threaten your relationship or the love you have for them.

 Question family members carefully about anybody who was involved with your adoption.
 Ask them to try to recall anything they can about your birth parents.
 They may know their names.
 If you were a young child at the time of the adoption, you may have some recollections about your birth parents.

-The adoptive family can tell you where this adoption took place, how they got you as a child, and who the attorney was.
+The adoptive family may be able to tell you where the adoption took place, how they got you as a child, and who the attorney was.
 They don't usually share this information.
-The search for an adoptee is totally different than the search for a birth parent: two totally different types of searches.
+The search for an adoptee is totally different than the search for a birth parent.

 Adoption Search - Looking for Birth Parents